isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 global scope (global reservation) and ``reservations-global`` must be set to ``true``.

-In the example above, the ``client-class`` could also be specified at the subnet level rather than the pool level, and would yield the same effect.
+In the example above, the ``client-classes`` could also be specified at the subnet level rather than the pool level, and would yield the same effect.

 .. _multiple-reservations-same-ip4: